BanyAdm/Love2Apk/README.md

 **4.** Put The **game.love** File Inside **Love2Apk** Folder

-**5.** Run The Batch File (CreateApk.bat)
+**5.** Run The Batch File (CreateApk.bat) if your on windows, if your on linux the run (CreateApk.sh(

 **6.** When The Batch File Finishes You Should See A File Called **"game-aligned-debugSigned.apk"** Thats Your Apk File

 And Thats It!
-Sadly, you cant customize it yet, but you can use an apk editor in your phone
+Sadly, you cant customize it yet, but you can use an apk editor in your phone or android tools

 **Thänks!** ❤